arterlioz/data-analytics/Workplace Burnout Analysis/README.md

-# Mental Health and Burnout in the Workplace: A Data Analysis of Employee Well-Being
+# Mental Health and Burnout in the Workplace: A Data Analysis of Employee Wellbeing
 ### A Cross-Country Analysis of Mental Health and Productivity Factors

 ## Overview